JayMarzan36/CLInTool/README.md

 ### ms
-ms or script generation, is the keyword for generating a template script file (.sh or .bat depending on operating system).
+ms or make script, is the keyword for generating a template script file (.sh or .bat depending on operating system).

 #### ms additional args
 * -n, name